braydoncoyer/blog-posts/ckhkpopvv005jp7s16n6x8kgh.md

 What themes, extensions and settings do you use in VSCode?
 Feel free to drop your preferences in the comments below!

-If you liked this article and want more content like this, read some of my [other articles](https://blog.braydoncoyer.dev/) , subscribe to my newsletter and make sure to follow me on  [Twitter](https://twitter.com/BraydonCoyer)!
+Thanks for reading!
+If you liked this article and want more content like this, read some of my [other articles](https://blog.braydoncoyer.dev/) , [subscribe to my newsletter](https://braydoncoyer.dev/newsletter/) and make sure to follow me on [Twitter](https://twitter.com/BraydonCoyer)!